Josef Kiefer: Football career

 Kiefer joined the FC Basel first team for the 1962–63 season under trainer Jiří Sobotka.
 In this season he played in just three test games, one league match and one match in the Cup of the Alps.
 He made his Nationalliga A debut on 9 June 1963 in the home match against Sion, which ended in an 8–1 victory.
 On 15 April 1963 the Wankdorf Stadium hosted the Cup Final and Basel played against favorites Grasshopper Club.
 Two goals after half time, one by Heinz Blumer and the second from Otto Ludwig gave Basel a 2–0 victory and their third Cup win in their history.
 In the following season Kiefer advanced to become a regular in the Basel defence.

 A well-documented curiosity was the fact that during the winter break of their 1963–64 season the team travelled on a world tour.
 This saw them visit British Hong Kong, Malaysia, Singapore, Australia, New Zealand, French Polynesia, Mexico and the United States.
 First team manager Jiří Sobotka together with 16 players and 15 members of staff, supporters and journalists participated in this world tour from 10 January to 10 February 1964.
 Team captain Bruno Michaud filmed the events with his super-8 camara.
 The voyage around the world included 19 flights and numerous bus and train journeys.
 Club chairman, Lucien Schmidlin, led the group, but as they arrived in the hotel in Bangkok, he realised that 250,000 Swiss Francs were missing.
 The suitcase that he had filled with the various currencies was not with them.
-He had left it at home, but fortunately Swiss Air were able to deliver this to him within just a few days.
+He had left it at home, but Swiss Air were able to deliver this to him within just a few days.
 During the tour a total of ten friendly/test games were played, these are listed in their 1963–64 season.
 Five wins, three draws, two defeats, but also three major injuries resulted from these test matches.
 A broken leg for Peter Füri, an eye injury for Walter Baumann and a knee injury for Bruno Michaud soon reduced the number of players to just 13.
 Kiefer was a member of this tour.
 He played in all ten of these games.

 Kiefer scored his first league goal for the club on 13 March 1966, it was the equaliser in the away 1–1 draw against Young Boys.

 In the 1966–67 Nationalliga A season Basel won the championship under player-manager Helmut Benthaus.
 Basel finished the championship one point clear of FC Zürich who finished in second position.
 Basel won 16 of the 26 games, drawing eight, losing twice, and they scored 60 goals conceding just 20.
 Kiefer played in all of the 26 domestic league games.